yellows8/3dshax/README.md

 # FIRM Compatibility
 Supported NATIVE_FIRM system-versions(versions where NATIVE_FIRM wasn't updated don't apply here):
 * v4.1
-* v5.x (mostly)
+* v5.x
-* v6.x (mostly)
+* v6.x
 * v7.x
 * v8.0

 The above doesn't really apply for functionality where addresses are located on-the-fly, unless specificly mentioned otherwise.

 Some of the codebase automatically determines what addresses to patch on-the-fly.
-However some of the codebase still uses hard-coded addresses for each FIRM version.
+However some of the codebase (minor/commented-out patch(es)) still uses hard-coded addresses for each FIRM version.

 ## Code and patches which use hard-coded addresses
-* ARM11-kernel cmd-logging patch addresses/etc (Cmd-logging is not supported on FIRM system-version v5.x/v6.x)
 * ...

 ## Code and patches where the addresses are automatically determined on-the-fly